Axway/streams-open-docs/content/en/docs/publishers/_index.md

 #### Configuring the type of data source

-You must configure Streams in regards of the type of data source it will connect to and set the `payload.type` attribute accordingly:
+You must configure Streams in regards to the type of data source it will connect to and set the `payload.type` attribute accordingly:

 ```json
 {